startwarfields/startwarfields/README.md

 <!-- The (first) h1 will be used as the <title> of the HTML page -->
 # Jonathan Meyer

 ### About Me
 Hello!
 I'm a recent Masters in Computer Science gradute with 6 months of industry experience.
 I'm looking for software engineering roles focused on scaling applied machine learning.
+Check out my website [startwarfields](https://startwarfields.com/)

 ## Active Projects
 - [ ] [Refine ORE with a containerized web interface](https://github.com/users/startwarfields/projects/3)